Is Pepper Jack Cheese Healthy? Pepper Jack Nutritional Facts

 Conclusion

 Like any other cheese, pepper jack cheese is a good source of protein and calcium, but it’s also high in fat and salt.
-If you love cheese, it’s important that you consume it in moderation as part of a balanced diet.
+If you love cheese, you must consume it in moderation as part of a balanced diet.
 If you are watching your sodium, sugar, or fat intake, pepper jack cheese is a good option.

 Leave a Comment